djgoldsmith/shape/305/02-Javascript.md

  - Call with Brackets () containing the required parameters
  - add(1,2) // returns 3
- - Passes controll of the program to the function
+ - Passes control of the program to the function
    - Parameters are passed across
-   - Also two "Hidden" paramters, (this, arguments)
+   - Also two "Hidden" parameters, (this, arguments)

 ## Function Scope

  - JS uses function scope
- - All variables defined inside a function are **visable** within **THAT** function
+ - All variables defined inside a function are **visible** within **THAT** function
  - Variables defined outside a function are **NOT VISIBLE** inside the function